-Here’s everything we know (so far) about JOKER.
+To get you ready for the upcoming film, here’s everything we know (so far) about JOKER.

-The JOKER Release Date
+The Joker Release Date

-The JOKER Trailer
+The Joker Trailer

-The JOKER Story
+The Joker Story

-Will Batman Be In JOKER?
+Will Batman Be in Joker?

 Meanwhile, Dante Pereira-Olson plays Bruce Wayne.
 Since the actor isn’t even yet a teen, the Bruce Wayne in JOKER is a long way from stalking the shadows as Batman.

-Is Joker The King Of Comedy?
+Is Joker the King of Comedy?

-Reports have said that Todd Phillips based the JOKER script in part on THE KING OF COMEDY.
-The story also draws inspiration from Scorsese’s movies TAXI DRIVER and RAGING BULL, as well as from the comic book “The Killing Joke” written by Alan Moore.
-In that comic, the man who becomes Joker is an engineer who quits his job to become a stand-up comedian, and then agrees to help some criminals in order to make money — but that plan goes horribly wrong.
+Reports have said that Todd Phillips based the JOKER script in part on THE KING OF COMEDY, while also drawing inspiration from another one of Scorsese’s most beloved classics, TAXI DRIVER, and the fan-favorite comic “Batman: The Killing Joke,” written by Alan Moore.
+In that limited series, the man who becomes Joker is an engineer who quits his job to become a stand-up comedian, and then agrees to help some criminals in order to make money.
+But that plan goes horribly wrong.

-The JOKER Cast
+The Joker Cast